 This electric power grid periodically encounters significant environmental risks such as wildfires, posing a danger to the BPS’s reliability.
 In the West, minor wildfires near major population centers intersecting with limited corridors of high-voltage transmission lines pose a particular dependability risk.

 - Different supply-demand patterns

 Long, high-voltage lines were developed to connect isolated generating resources with distant population areas.
-When demand in the Northwest is at its lowest during the spring and summer, these resources have the most capacity.
+During the spring and summer, when demand in the Northwest is at its lowest, these resources have the most capacity.
 This enables utilities in the area to sell a significant amount of extra power.

-This electric power grid includes the area of the eastern Rocky Mountains & the northern part of Texas.
-The EIA states that Eastern Interconnection consists of 36 balancing authorities: 31 in the United States and 5 in Canada.
+This electric power grid includes the area of east Rocky Mountains & the northern part of Texas.
+As stated by the EIA, The Eastern Interconnection consists of 36 balancing authorities: 31 in the United States and 5 in Canada.

 - It’s the largest electric power grid of the three major ones

-Eastern Interconnection (EI) is a massive and intricate network with 5,600 generators, 50,000 nodes, and 60,000 transmission lines that must be kept in perfect working order.
+Eastern Interconnection (EI) is a massive and intricate network with 5,600 generators, 50,000 nodes, and 60,000 transmission lines that must all be kept in perfect working order.
 The EI has been in operation for nearly a century and supplies electricity to around 240 million people.
-When combined with the Canadian Eastern Interconnection, the two networks comprise the world’s most extensive coordinated power system.
+The two networks, when combined with the Canadian Eastern Interconnection, comprise the world’s largest coordinated power system.

 Yes, you guessed it!
 This electric power grid includes most of Texas territory.
 The grid is managed by the Electric Reliability Council of Texas (ERCOT).